sidchopp/books-app-graphQL/README.md

 });
 ```

-- Now run the server and write this code:
+- Now run the server, and in graphiql console write this code:

 ```js
 {